-I must say that it looks like sometimes, both by introspection in my own experience as a student, but as a teacher (because I've been teaching several first and second year courses), that a part of our teaching in economics is sort of confining the boundaries of your knowledge, which increases rigorous thinking but at the risk of narrowing their understanding of society. and kind of making There is a risk that student's broad intelligence inherited from the high school could get lost. the students less intelligent.
+I must say that it looks like sometimes, both by introspection in my own experience as a student, but as a teacher (because I've been teaching several first and second year courses), that a part of our teaching in economics is sort of confining the boundaries of your knowledge and kind of making the students less intelligent.
 We could say that we are in a way forcing the students to think within a narrow element, this narrow game or our top set of moves to say so.
 Therefore I think this is putting them at a disadvantage.
 In the advanced classes we try to make them aware that there is more to the field and I think you are maybe learning more harmoniously.